 The Manitoba Agricultural Museum is dedicated to collecting vintage farm machinery and buildings from 1900 and beyond.
-Located on 320 acres near Austin, Manitoba, to date we have amassed over 500 pieces of machinery; and Homesteaders’ Village, consisting of more than 20 buildings complete with artifacts.
-This is Canada’s largest collection of vintage agricultural equipment.
-The facilities include camping and picnic grounds and Oakview, our gift shop.
+Located on 320 acres near Austin, Manitoba, we have amassed over 500 pieces of machinery, making it Canada’s largest collection of vintage agricultural equipment.
+The Homesteaders’ Village consists of more than 20 heritage buildings complete with artifacts.
+The facilities also include a campground, picnic sites, and gift shop.

-Throughout the year the Museum offers various tours, schools and hands-on experiences climaxing with the Annual Manitoba Threshermen’s Reunion and Stampede and various other expositions.
+The Museum offers tours, schools, and hands-on experiences throughout the year climaxing with the Manitoba Threshermen’s Reunion and Stampede.

-Please be sure to check out the Events page, or browse the calendar on the left side of this screen to see what’s coming up at the museum.
+Please be sure to check out our Events page to see what is coming up at the Museum.

 February 19 Louis Riel Day – Outdoor activities held between 2:00 – 7:00 pm.
 Food and beverages will be available: bannock, hot dogs, marshmallows, hot chocolate, coffee and tea, pop and water.
 Entrance fee is $8.00 per vehicle.

 The Museum is open Monday to Thursday, from 10:00 am to 4:00 pm; from October 1 to May 11.
 During this period, visitors can view our collection of equipment and wander through the Homesteaders’ Village where the buildings are furnished in “yester-year.”